-Operating and other costs are budgeted to increase next year to \$6,300,845 primarily due to the expected increase in consulting engineering costs associated with various projects, increase in water-related studies, increase in contracted out inspection related services for community development and increase in the Village's share of police dispatching costs.
+Operating and other costs are budgeted to increase next year to \$6,053,845 primarily due to the expected increase in consulting engineering costs associated with various projects, increase in water-related studies, increase in contracted out inspection related services for community development and increase in the Village's share of police dispatching costs.
 The Village has also seen additional increases in operating/maintenance costs associated with the water treatment plants and other Village facilities as facilities age and systems require more substantive repair or replacement, especially in regards to mechanical and electrical systems.

-Capital costs for next year are driven by the substantial increase in capital projects related to the water system improvements as previously discussed, and the budgeting of reserves in the TIF fund for future redevelopment opportunities and improvements.
+Capital costs for next year are driven by the substantial increase in capital projects related to the water system improvements as previously discussed, and the budgeting of reserves in the TIF fund for future redevelopment opportunities and improvements within the Village's TIF District.
+The Village has also budgeted for the replacement of all street lights along Orchard Gateway and replacement of those fixtures to LED.
+The Village may be eligible for grant or other funding to help assist with the funding of that project in the future.